-An exterior wall is considered to be altered 50% or more when any of the following occureither above or below grade:
+An exterior wall is considered to be altered 50% or more when any of the following occur either above or below grade:

-(a) Exterior eladding and/or framing systems are altered in a manner that requires removal and/or replacement of 50% or more of the elements of those eladding and framing systems, normally considered as linear length of wall.
+(a) Exterior cladding and/or framing systems are altered in a manner that requires removal and/or replacement of 50% or more of the elements of those cladding and framing systems, normally considered as linear length of wall.

-(b) Reinforcement is needed for any remaining portions of the wall to provide structural support in excess of 50% of existing support elements (e.g. addition of 50% or more of beams, shear walls, or study whether alone or alongside the existing/retained elements).
+(b) Reinforcement is needed for any remaining portions of the wall to provide structural support in excess of 50% of existing support elements (e.g. addition of 50% or more of beams, shear walls, or studs whether alone or alongside the existing/retained elements).

-A floor or roof structure is considered to be altered 50% or more when any of the following occur:
+A floor or roof structure is considered to be altered 50% or more when any of the following occur of 50% or more of beams, joists, and/or rafters, etc., whether alone or existing/retained system elements).